ecmwf/pproc/README.md

 > \[!IMPORTANT\]
 > This software is **Incubating** and subject to ECMWF's guidelines on [Software Maturity](https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity).

-PProc is a framework to run meteorological data processing workflows operaionally at ECMWF.
+PProc is a framework to run meteorological data processing workflows operationally at ECMWF.

 ## Stand-alone tools